ghost-coin/ghost-legacy/doc/fuzzing.md

 ### Instrumentation

-To build Particl Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build Ghost Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
 ```
 ./configure --disable-ccache --disable-shared --enable-tests --enable-fuzz CC=${AFLPATH}/afl-gcc CXX=${AFLPATH}/afl-g++